gavinest/blog/content/posts/json-encode-everything-in-python.md

 Working with JSON is an ever present task.

-While the built-in json module in Python handles serialization for ["standard" data types](https://docs.python.org/3/library/json.html#json.JSONEncoder) we quickly and regulary encounter common types that are not json serializable. (i.e. datetime, Decimal and more).
+While the built-in json module in Python handles serialization for ["standard" data types](https://docs.python.org/3/library/json.html#json.JSONEncoder) we regulary encounter common types that are not json serializable. (i.e. datetime, Decimal and more).

 These "non-standard" types result in a TypeError.
-I often see programers looping through a series of if statements to handle these types.
+To solve this error, I often see programers looping through a series of if statements.

 There is a better way!
 That way is extending the builtin JSONEncoder.

-## Standard Python types
+## Encoding Standard Python types

 No issue here.